dougrosman/saic-webart-fa19/docs/lectures/session03.md

 ___

 __(Reminder):__
-    **Note 1 (09/06/19):**_ Code Academy changed their pay structure it seems, so now some lessons are 'PRO' lessons that can only be done with a pro account.
-So if your 7-day trial ran out and you haven't completed the tutorials, I've included two new resources for git and command line for you to complete.
-Because of this, I'll extend the due date for this to __Wednesday 09/11.__ I'm not checking this assignment, it's for your benefit to complete them.

-1. <a href="https://www.youtube.com/playlist?list=PLRqwX-V7Uu6ZF9C0YMKuns9sLDzK6zoiV" target="blank"> GitHub for Poets (1.2 – 1.7) </a> (This includes tutorials for both git and command line!)
+    1. <a href="https://www.codecademy.com/learn/learn-the-command-line" target="blank">Command Line lessons 1-3 on Code Academy</a> (__due: 09/09__)
+    2. <a href="https://www.codecademy.com/learn/learn-git" target="blank">git lessons 1-4 on Code Academy</a> (__due: 09/09__)
+    * _Note 1: when you first create an account on Code Academy, it'll put you in the 7-day trial of a "Pro" account.
+Don't worry, all the lessons on CodeAcademy are free even after that expires.
+Pro just offers extra features we won't need._
     * _Note 2: You're likely to have tons of questions about these!
 If you feel like you're struggling with these tutorials, fret not!
-We'll go over it in class on 09/09 (and now also Wednesday 09/11) when I'm back.
+We'll go over it in class on 09/09 when I'm back.
 The things in these tutorials will be repeated throughout the semester, so you'll have plenty of time to get comfortable with them :)_
-* _**bonus**_:<a href="https://www.learnenough.com/command-line-tutorial/basics" target="blank"> Learn Enough Command Line to be Dangerous</a> If you want more command line!